The Best Food and Drink in Illinois for 2019

 Although pizza is easily the most hotly debated food item in Chicago, Pequod’s delivers what we have decided is the best pie not only in the Windy City, but in the state.
 Pequod’s originator (the late Burt Katz) moved on from this endeavor after few years to take a break before opening a new pizza stalwart in 1989: Burt’s Place (which just reopened under new ownership) in Morton Grove, just north of Chicago.
 But the years have been kind to his legacy.
 Pequod’s deep-dish, known for its “caramelized crust,” earns points for its chewy, crusty, quasi-burnt cheese crust that forms the outer edge of this cheesy casserole, adding a welcome degree of texture that probably wouldn’t be necessary if it weren’t nearly an inch thick.
 But it is necessary.
 And beautiful.
 And it does add that texture.
 Not into deep-dish?
 Any true Chicagoan knows that their thin crust is just as delish.

 The menu at Alinea can sometimes sound deceptively simple ("scallop with citrus aroma," "woolly pig, fenel, orange, squid," and suchlike), but what shows up on the plate is absolutely original and almost always dazzlingly good.
 Having successfully reinvented the way people look at reservations at Next, with its innovative nonrefundable online ticket system, and reinterpreted cocktails, bar food, and the whole bar experience with The Aviary, Grant Achatz and his partner, Nick Kokonas, have also intensified the attention they pay to Alinea.
-Achatz consistently turns out some of the most imaginative and delicious contemporary (or modernist, if you will) cuisine in the country, and it's better than ever after closing down last year for an extensive five-month renovation.
-The restaurant now offers three distinct experiences: The Kitchen Table, a six-person kitchenside private dining room ($385); The Gallery, a 16- to 18-course meal with two nightly seatings of 16 ($285 to $345); and The Salon, a “more approachable” 10- to 12-course menu served in the three second-floor salons ($175 to $225).
+Achatz consistently turns out some of the most imaginative and delicious contemporary (or modernist, if you will) cuisine in the country, and it's better than ever after closing down a couple years ago for an extensive five-month renovation.
+The restaurant now offers three distinct experiences: The Kitchen Table, a six-person kitchenside private dining room; The Gallery, with two nightly seatings of 16; and The Salon, a “more approachable” menu served in the three second-floor salons.
 At Alinea, you never quite know what you’re going to be served, but a paradigm-shifting experience is all but guaranteed.

-This father-daughter team of pitmaster and restaurateur is slowly growing a barbecue chain.
-There are now two locations of their barbecue in Southern Illinois.
-Mike Mills is a partner at New York City’s Blue Smoke restaurant and has been inducted into the Barbecue Hall of Fame.
+This father-daughter team of pitmaster Mike Mills and restaurateur Amy Mills has struck gold with 17th Street Barbecue.
+There are now two locations of their restaurant in Southern Illinois.
+Mike Mills is a champion competition pitmaster and has been inducted into the Barbecue Hall of Fame.
 (He’s also received top-secret clearance to Air Force One, which sets his barbecue miles apart.)

-Best Sandwich: Italian Beef at Al’s #1 Italian Beef, Chicago
+Best Sandwich: Italian Beef, Al’s #1 Italian Beef (Chicago)

-Way back in 1939, Al’s #1 Italian Beef started as a small food stand, later morphing into an iconic Chicago franchise with 11 locations in Chicago and shops in Las Vegas, California, and Texas.
+Way back in 1939, Al’s #1 Italian Beef started as a small food stand, later morphing into an iconic Chicago franchise with 9 Chicagoland locations.
 During the Depression, owner Al Ferrari and his family began slicing roast beef very thin and placing it on small fresh loaves of Italian bread, unintentionally creating a legendary sandwich.

 To make this beauty, sirloin is rubbed with a secret spice blend, dry-roasted, thinly sliced, made into a sandwich, and then dunked in Al's signature “gravy” (more similar to au jus).
 Customers can choose how much or little they want, but Al’s encourages customers to get their sandwiches “wet.”
 When topped with the signature giardiniera, a tart and spicy pickled vegetable blend, this sandwich is a masterpiece.

 One of the best seafood shacks in America is in the Midwest?
-You better believe it — the James Beard Foundation and Anthony Bourdain do.
+You better believe it — the James Beard Foundation does.
 Calumet Fisheries in Chicago is famous for smoking any seafood that comes to mind — including salmon, herring, eel, sturgeon, sable, rainbow trout, and shrimp.
 It is currently only one of two smokehouses still allowed to burn wood and to smoke its fish in the city.
 The French fries are also legendary.

 Dinkel’s, which has been in business since 1922, may be renowned primarily for its legendary doughnuts, but their soft pretzels are also arguably the best in Chicago.
 Slightly crisp on the outside and soft and flavorful on the inside, they’re made using unbromated and unbleached flour.
 They are doughy and insanely craveable.

-Best Soup: Shortrib Red Chile Caldo at Xoco, Chicago
+Best Soup: Shortrib Red Chile Caldo, Xoco (Chicago)

 Bartolini’s might be most famous for its Annual Meatball Eating Championship and a 10-pound meatball sandwich challenge (with 40 meatballs), but gimmickry aside, these are also some stellar meatballs.
 Pork and beef are mixed with garlic, Parmesan, eggs, and milk-soaked bread, formed into 2-ounce balls, and baked.
 If you can’t wait until your next trip to Chicago to try these, they can be shipped to you.